 - stock options (including options intended to be "incentive stock options" within the meaning of Section 422 of the Internal Revenue Code).
 Under the plan, stock options may not have a term that is longer than seven years; - SARs, which give the holder the right to receive the difference between the fair market value per share on the date of exercise over the grant price.
-Under the plan, as amended, SARs may not have a term that is longer than seven years (the plan previously provided for a term of up to ten years); - restricted stock, which is subject to restrictions on transferability and subject to forfeiture on terms set by the Compensation Committee; - restricted stock units, which give the holder the right to receive shares or cash at the end of a specified deferral period, which right may be conditioned on the satisfaction of specified performance or other criteria; - performance awards, which are payable in cash or stock upon the attainment of specified performance goals over periods of at least one year; and - · other stock-based awards in the discretion of the Compensation Committee administer the plan and any awards granted under the plan, determine to whom awards will be granted and determine the terms and conditions of such awards, including whether the vesting or payment of an award will be subject in whole or in part to the attainment of performance goals.
+Under the plan, as amended, SARs may not have a term that is longer than seven years (the plan previously provided for a term of up to ten years); - restricted stock, which is subject to restrictions on transferability and subject to forfeiture on terms set by the Compensation Committee; - restricted stock units, which give the holder the right to receive shares or cash at the end of a specified deferral period, which right may be conditioned on the satisfaction of specified performance or other criteria; - performance awards, which are payable in cash or stock upon the attainment of specified performance goals over periods of at least one year; and - other stock-based awards in the discretion of the Compensation Committee.